-"I could study at my own pace with the modular structure, as most of the other programmes I looked at were held on weekends only," says Rakiba Chowdhury, GEMBA Class of 2009.
+"I could study at my own pace with the modular structure, as most of the other programmes I looked at were held on weekends only," says Rakiba Chowdhury.
 "Given the travelling I have to do, weekends would have been impossible for me.
 I just dedicated myself to the modules when I was on campus."

-IESE Business School's Global Executive MBA programme also offers a purely modular format, but one that gives students the choice of one-week sessions every month or twoweek sessions every two months.
+The Global Executive MBA programme of IESE Business School (Spain) also offers a purely modular format, but one that gives students the choice of one-week sessions every month or twoweek sessions every two months.
 The difference in format, however, goes well beyond the duration of the residency.

 Although students enrolled in either format have the opportunity to travel, students following the bi-monthly format achieve double the international exposure.
-In the monthly format, students reside on the Barcelona campus for twelve weeks and the Madrid campus for two weeks, and reside on the New York and Bangalore campuses for one week each.
+In the monthly format, students reside on the Barcelona campus for 12 weeks and the Madrid campus for two weeks, and reside on the New York and Bangalore campuses for one week each.
 It takes 22 months to complete the six modules in the monthly format.
-"The programme's monthly format, with five-day residential modules, was a huge advantage for me," says Spanish drilling manager Manuel Lapeira, Class of 2010 (monthly format).
+"The programme's monthly format, with five-day residential modules, was a huge advantage for me," says Spanish drilling manager Manuel Lapeira.
 "I was able to effectively integrate the programme into my professional life, and could still be home every weekend with my family."
 Bi-monthly EMBA students reside on the Barcelona campus for eight weeks and the Madrid campus for two weeks, while residing on campuses in Silicon Valley and Shanghai for two weeks each.
 They also study for an additional module.
 All seven modules are completed in 17 months.
-Bahrain consultant Lamees Hussain Qasem (Class of 2009, bi-monthly format) comments: "I found the bi-monthly format ideal for my schedule.
+Bahrain consultant Lamees Hussain Qasem comments: "I found the bi-monthly format ideal for my schedule.
 The residential modules every two months are intense, but then you have ample time to regroup and get ready for the next one.
-It struck a perfect balance for me."
+It struck a perfect balance for me.

 Many part-time EMBA programmes are more regionally focused and less costly at the same time.
-However, these attributes do not exclude an interesting mix of possibilities, such as the European EMBA offered by the ESCP-Europe Business School.
-ESCP-Europe offers a modular EMBA programme on five different campuses in Europe: Paris, London, Berlin, Madrid and Turin.
+However, these attributes do not exclude an interesting mix of possibilities, such as the Executive MBA offered by the ESCP-Europe Business School.
+ESCP offers a modular EMBA programme on five different campuses in Europe: Paris, London, Berlin, Madrid, and Turin.

 Modules typically last from four to six days at a time and are spread out over a duration of two years or less, with residential sessions taking place around once every two months.
 This gives executives the opportunity to enrol in top-quality programmes within a reasonable distance of their home town, and is an added benefit for candidates from areas without well-known EMBA programmes.